-A list of the most common questions that you can expect to hear during your medical school interview.
+Here, you’ll find a list of the most common questions that you can expect to hear during your medical school interview.

-For most, the scariest aspect of any interview is the fear of the unknown.
+For most, the scariest aspect of a medical school interview is the fear of the unknown.
 You can go into an exam confident because you knew what you would be tested on beforehand, which allows you to study and prepare yourself.
 With an interview, however, there’s an element of uncertainty that you can’t prepare for, which can be terrifying.
 You don’t know what you’re going to be asked, and you’ll have to think on your feet.
 While some thrive under these spontaneous circumstances, others prefer to be more calculated with their responses.
-These are the people who are typically more stressed about their interview.
+These are the people who are typically more stressed about their interviews.
 If you fit this bill, don’t be discouraged.
 It isn’t a bad trait, you are just much more comfortable in situations where you know what to prepare for.

-Fortunately for you, preparing for a med school interview is more plausible than you think.
+Fortunately for you, knowing how to prepare for a med school interview is more plausible than you think.
 Sure, you’ll be asked some questions that might catch you off guard, but for the most part, many interviews of this nature consist of a common set of questions asked in almost all interviews, thus making it easier to prepare for.
 You don’t want your answers to sound robotic, but if rehearsing your answers to likely questions will make you more comfortable going into your interview, then more power to you.

 Here’s a list of common questions you need to be ready to answer during your medical school interview: